sans-blue-team/sec555-mdwiki-v1/docs/Labs/555_5/sigma/sigma_leadership.md

 #### Windows-Sysmon Missing Visibility

-Lets go ahead and perform the same exercise for the Windows-Sysmon data source and see where we lack visibility in comparision to our Sigma rules.
+Let us go ahead and perform the same exercise for the Windows-Sysmon data source and see where we lack visibility in comparison to our Sigma rules.

 Click on the **+** sign next to the Windows Missing Visibility tab.